Stripe revenue recognition, handled inside the close◆

 Revenue from each invoice is spread across its service period on an accrual basis.
 The unearned portion sits correctly in deferred revenue until it is earned.

-Product-level journal entries in QBO
+Product-level journal entries in QuickBooks

 Summarized entries by Stripe product, mapped to your chart of accounts.
 Clean books, not thousands of individual invoice syncs.